bahrus/xtal-element/README.md

 </template>
 ```

-And if that's coupled with a substitution transform rule:
+**if** that's coupled with a substitution transform rule, preferably in initTransform (or afterInitCallback or the first updateTransforms round), before the template has been added to the document.
+If done afterwards, some dynamically generated properties may get lost, and a more sophisticated approach is needed (there is a "directive" available for that)

 ```JavaScript